SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions.md

 The logical **"OR"** (operator **`||`**) means that **at least one** among a few conditions is fulfilled.
 Similar to the operator **`&&`**, the logical **"OR"** accepts a few arguments of **bool** (conditional) type and returns **`true`** or **`false`**.
 We can easily guess that we **obtain** a value **`true`** whenever at least **one** of the arguments has a **`true`** value.
 This is shown at the truth table below:

 In school, the teacher said: "Ivan or Peter should clean the board".
-For completing this condition (the board to be clean), it's possible only Ivan to clean it, only Peter to clean it or both of them to do it.
+For completing this condition (the board to be clean), it's possible only Ivan to clean it, only Peter to clean it, or both of them to do it.

 |a|b|a &#124;&#124; b|
 |:-----:|:-----:|:-----:|